npatt14/Aptus/README.md

 npm start
 ```

-The app should open in your browser at http://localhost:3000.
+The app should open at http://localhost:3000

 ## How to use

 Just type natural language like "Need a parmacist next Monday from 9am to 5pm" in the form and hit submit.
+Feel free to have fun with testing edge cases!

 ## Running tests